return42/sphkerneldoc/linux_src_doc/include/media/cec_h.rst

     :param bool is_high:
         when true the CEC pin is high, otherwise it is low

+    :param bool dropped_events:
+        when true some events were dropped

     :param ktime_t ts:
         the timestamp for this event